retailcrm/mg-transport-core/README.md

     // Set translations path
     app.TranslationsPath = "./translations"

-    // or set translations directory for embed.FS app.TranslationsDir = "translate"

     // Preload some translations so they will not be loaded for every request app.PreloadLanguages = core.DefaultLanguages